Financial literacy

 In 1832, the second established Bank of the United States stopped operating.
 The role of supervising other corporations was passed to the state governments.
 This transfer of roles had its shortcomings.

 The problem with this system is that the financial examiner was not always available.
 Banks were therefore stuck, often for long periods, with worthless paper and no cash.
 Secondly, there was a problem of counterfeiting because there were so many currency varieties and no way to detect the authenticity of the notes.
-Approximately, the US had over 10,000 notes by 1860.
-This led to the closure of so many of them and a national outcry for a common form of acceptable currency in response.
+By 1860, the US had over 10,000 different bank notes in circulation.
+This led to the closure of many banks and a national outcry for a common form of acceptable currency.

 The Birth of the National Currency